vulkomilev/oumi/docs/user_guides/infer/cli_reference.md

 ## Overview

 The Oumi CLI provides a simple interface for running inference tasks.
 The main command is `oumi infer`, which supports both interactive chat and batch processing modes.

-The Oumi CLI provides a great interface for quickly running a model.
-Interactive mode lets you send text inputs directly from your terminal, which batch mode lets you submit a jsonl file of conversations for batch processing.
+The interactive mode lets you send text inputs directly from your terminal, while the batch mode lets you submit a jsonl file of conversations for batch processing.

 To use the CLI you need an {py:obj}`~oumi.core.configs.InferenceConfig`.
 This config will specify which model and inference engine you're using, as well as any relevant